OpenTelemetry Beta

 Configure the OpenTelemetry Resource with the SDK with the following required attributes:

-: The application's name.appsignal.config.app_environment
+: The application's name.appsignal.config.environment

 : The application's environment.appsignal.config.push_api_key